HelpBot Assistant

 export class AppComponent { }

-in the index.html instead of default one.
+Now use the app-container selector in the index.html file instead of the default one.

 <app-container></app-container>

-The below example shows a basic Charts.
+The below example shows a basic Chart.

 import { Component } from '@angular/core';